-Historically, we have not applied a rigid formula in determining the size of the equity awards that have been granted to our executive officers.
-Instead, these awards have been established through arms-length negotiation typically at the time the individual was hired.
-In making these awards, the compensation committee has exercised its judgment, taking into consideration, among other things, the prospective role and responsibility of the executive, competitive factors and the cash compensation received by the executive officer.
+Historically, we have not applied a rigid formula in determining the size of the equity awards that were granted to our executive officers.
+Instead, the compensation committee has exercised its judgment, taking into consideration, among other things, the prospective role and responsibility of the executive, competitive market data and the cash compensation received by the executive officer.
 Based upon these factors, the compensation committee has determined the size of each award at levels it considered appropriate to create a meaningful opportunity for reward predicated on the creation of long-term shareholder value.

-Beginning in 2010, we granted equity awards to our named executive officers as part of the compensation committee's annual review of executive compensation.
-In making these awards, the compensation committee takes into consideration our performance, an evaluation of the expected and actual performance of each executive officer, his or her individual contributions and responsibilities, competitive market data for his or her respective position, as determined with the assistance of Compensia, and market conditions.
+Since 2010, we have granted equity awards to our named executive officers as part of the compensation committee's annual review of executive compensation.
+In making these awards, the compensation committee took into consideration our performance, an evaluation of the expected and actual performance of each executive officer, his or her individual contributions and responsibilities, competitive market data for his or her respective position, as determined with the assistance of Compensia, and market conditions.

-In January 2012, the compensation committee granted the stock options listed in the table below to our named executive officers in recognition of our performance and each executive officer's individual performance for 2010.
-In determining the size of each executive officer's stock option grant, the compensation committee took into consideration each executive officer's responsibilities, experience, skills and contributions, as well as internal equity, current competitive market data for their respective positions and current market practice.
+In January 2012 and October 2012, the compensation committee granted the stock options listed in the table below to our named executive officers in connection with compensation program reviews for 2011 and 2012, respectively.
+In determining the size of each named executive officer's stock option grant, the compensation committee considered each executive officer's responsibilities, experience, skills and contributions, as well as internal equity, current competitive market data for their respective positions and current market practice.
 The compensation committee also considered the existing equity holdings of each executive officer, including the current economic value of their unvested equity and the ability of these unvested holdings to satisfy our retention objectives.
-Because April of each year is the month in which our compensation program changes are typically made effective, the vesting start dates of options awarded in January 2012 were made retroactive to April 2011.
-These options awards vest in equal monthly installments over a period of four years beginning on the vesting start date.
+Because April of each year is the month in which our compensation program changes are typically made effective, the vesting start dates of the options awarded in January 2012 and October 2012 were made retroactive to April 2011 and April 2012, respectively.
+These options awards vest in equal monthly installments over a four-year period beginning on the vesting start date.

 The per share exercise price for our equity awards is equal to the fair market value of our common stock on the date of grant.
 The fair market value is the closing public trading price of our common stock on the date of grant or, if the equity award is granted on a day when the trading market for our common stock is closed, the closing public trading price on the most recent trading day.
-As a result, the exercise prices of the stock options granted to our named executive officers in January 2012 with vesting start dates made retroactive to April 2011 had exercises prices equal to the fair market value of our common stock in January 2012.
+As a result, the exercise prices of the stock options granted to our named executive officers in January 2012 and October 2012 with retroactive vesting start dates had exercises prices equal to the fair market value of our common stock on their respective grant dates and not as of their respective vesting start dates.

-The January 2012 stock options grants for our named executive officers were as follows:
+The January 2012 and October 2012 stock options grants for our named executive officers were as follows:

-Named Executive Officer Number of Shares of Common Stock Underlying Stock Option

-Gregory A. Demopulos, M.D.
-260,000

-Marcia S. Kelbon, J.D.
-120,000
+per of Shares of Common Underlying Stock Options Named Executive Officer January 2012 Grant(1) October 2012 Grant(2) Gregory A. Demopulos, M.D.
+260,000 275,000 Marcia S. Kelbon, J.D., M.S.
+120,000 90,000